i-am-sam-codes/Drawingboard/README.md

 ## Description

-A project where I really learned how to us my DOM manipulation skills.
+A project where I really learned how to use my DOM manipulation skills.
 Using JavaScript, HTML, and CSS.

 ## Getting Started